kmadhok/DoctorSimulation/README.md

+# Branch Description

+custom_v2: Able to set a custom prompt and interact with that custom prompt/patient without issue.

 # Voice Conversation Web Application

 A web-based voice conversation application that uses Groq APIs for transcription, language model responses, and text-to-speech.